 (2) By 0600 in the Day-Ahead, each QSE representing Reliability Must-Run (RMR) Units, Firm Fuel Supply Service (FFSS) Resources (FFSSRs), or Black Start Resources shall submit its Availability Plan to ERCOT indicating availability of RMR Units, FFSSRs, and Black Start Resources for the Operating Day and any other information that ERCOT may need to evaluate use of the units.

+(3) For Generation Resources relying on natural gas as the primary fuel source, the QSE must submit the following:

+(a) The amount of natural gas purchased or acquired in the day-ahead natural gas market which will be used to operate the Generation Resource.

+(b) The amount of natural gas available for the Generation Resource from the QSE’s, Resource Entity’s, or an Affiliate’s storage, or from storage being borrowed from the natural gas market.

+(c) The amount of natural gas available for the Generation Resource from an operational balancing account.

+(d) The amount of natural gas available for the Generation Resource from park and loan agreements provided by the natural gas pipelines supplying the Generation Resource.